ENVIRONMENTAL SCIENCE AND POLLUTION RESEARCH, vol.29, no.5, pp.7984-7996, 2022 (SCI-Expanded)

 ENVIRONMENTAL SCIENCE AND POLLUTION RESEARCH

-Science Citation Index Expanded, Scopus, IBZ Online, ABI/INFORM, Aerospace Database, Agricultural & Environmental Science Database, Aqualine, Aquatic Science & Fisheries Abstracts (ASFA), BIOSIS, CAB Abstracts, EMBASE, Environment Index, Geobase, MEDLINE, Pollution Abstracts, Veterinary Science Database, Civil Engineering Abstracts
+Science Citation Index Expanded (SCI-EXPANDED), Scopus, IBZ Online, ABI/INFORM, Aerospace Database, Agricultural & Environmental Science Database, Aqualine, Aquatic Science & Fisheries Abstracts (ASFA), BIOSIS, CAB Abstracts, EMBASE, Environment Index, Geobase, MEDLINE, Pollution Abstracts, Veterinary Science Database, Civil Engineering Abstracts

 alpha-Fe2O3, Fenton, Diclofenac, Photocatalysis, OH center dot radicals, HEMATITE ALPHA-FE2O3, FENTON DEGRADATION, FACILE SYNTHESIS, DRUG DICLOFENAC, METHYL-ORANGE, PHOTODEGRADATION, WATER, PERFORMANCE, DECOMPOSITION, OXIDATION